Error Code 34

 Cause Likelihood DIY?

-Manual shut-off valve closed Common ✓ DIY fix →
+Gas supply valve turned off or manual shut-off closed Common ✓ DIY fix →

 Low inlet gas pressure Uncommon ✗ Call a pro →